webpro-nl/knip/packages/docs/src/content/docs/reference/faq.md

   - Unused object members (and e.g. React component props)
   - Unused object props in function return values
 - Analyze workspaces in parallel
+- Plugins for editors like VS Code and WebStorm (LSP-based?)
+- Support Deno
+- Improve internal code structures and accessibility to support contributions
+- One-shot dead code removal (more comprehensive removal of unused variables, duplicate exports, dead code, etc).
+- Replace dependencies for better performance and correctness, such as for shell script parsing, module resolution and globbing with "unignores".

-These are all interesting ideas, but do increase the API surface area.
-This would mean more development efforts and maintenance.
+These are all interesting ideas, but most increase the API surface area, and all require more development efforts and maintenance.
 Time is limited and [sponsorships][8] currently don't cover - this can change though!

 [1]: ../guides/handling-issues.mdx#external-libraries